icatproject/topcat/yo/README.txt

 #### Topcat v2 Notes ####

-The development stack used to develop Topcatv2 is Yeoman
+The angularJS development stack used to develop Topcatv2 is Yeoman

 In addition to AngularJS, the following modules were used: